 SB 3 only allows 65 growers to be licensed to supply medical cannabis to a state with 67 counties, this will stifle competition, create high prices and less choice.
-Therefore, we demand a free market system, with no limits on the number of growers or distributors.
+Therefore, SB 3 should be amended to allow for a free market system, with no limits on the number of growers or distributors.

 SB 3 will not allow the sale of alcoholic tinctures or extracts of cannabis, and certain herbal formulations are also banned.
-Therefore, we demand the section prohibiting the sale of products containing alcohol or nicotine be removed from the bill.
+Therefore, the section prohibiting the sale of products containing alcohol or nicotine be removed from the bill.

 SB 3 needlessly brings the GMO debate into the medical cannabis debate, and that isn't right.
-If regular agriculture, particularly plants of medicinal value, are exempt from GMO bans, we believe cannabis should not be treated differently.
+If regular agriculture, particularly plants of medicinal value, are exempt from GMO bans, cannabis should not be treated differently.